sushiswap/shoyu/README.md

 As an artist or a seller, the owner of the social token can make revenue and set the recipient to the holders of the social token.
 The revenue will then be distributed to the holders in proportion to the shares.

 ## 2 NFT-as-Exchange
-Shoyu's `ERC-721` and `ERC-1155` contracts are equipped with NFT exchange functionality in themselves(`NFT721Exchangeable` and `NFT1155Exchangeable` respectively).
+Shoyu's `ERC-721` and `ERC-1155` contracts are equipped with NFT exchange functionality in themselves(`NFT721` and `NFT1155` respectively).
 This is the cheapest way to optimize gas and give the owner the full power to change configs needed for trades.

-### 2.1 Off-chain OrderBook & Signing
+### 2.1 On-chain & Off-chain OrderBook
-To optimize gas cost when submitting sell order, orders are kept off-chain.
+To optimize gas cost when submitting sell order, orders are kept off-chain basically.
 When an account wants to buy the nft, he can pick the order with the maker's signature(`ERC-712`) and execute it with a proper bid params such as the price.

+It also supports on-chain order book, so you could submit ask orders.
+This feature was designed for contracts not EOAs. *e.g.) If you're running a dao for NFTs, then contracts should be able to submit orders.*

 ### 2.2 Variant Bidding Strategies
 Strategies are separate from exchange contracts, so a variety of strategies can be plugged in to meet the seller's demand.
 Supported strategies are: a. `FixedPriceSale`, b. `EnglishAuction` and c. `DutchAuction`.